How Much Does It Cost to Build a Web Application in 2023 and Beyond

 - outline the scope;

 UX/UI Design Costs

 Oftentimes, the services of a UX/UI designer may be calculated separately from the rest of the web application development cost too.
 A designer is responsible for creating prototypes, designs, and a UI toolkit to portray the vision and ensure the solution is usable.
 Plus, this is what the development team acts on.
-The design process can take from several weeks to several months, increasing both the costs and web app development duration.
+The MVP design or full app design process can take from several weeks to several months, increasing both the costs and web app development duration.

 Paying for Tools and Integrations

 Another point you have to account for when counting the cost of web application development is the service fees for used tools.
 These are ongoing expenses, including the charges for the used payment gateways, as well as fees for the server, hosting, software, plugins, and integrations.

 On a similar note, sales, marketing, and promotion expenses (like what you'll spend on ads) are out-of-scope too.

 It is possible that some things will have to be altered during the process of web application development.
 However, if you go back and forth repeatedly requesting changes that are a long way from what was initially signed, this will result in extra hours, additional payments, and visible timeline shifts.